francescomazzini/Jubble/README.md

 ## Gameplay

 In Jubble, a little Astronaut landed on a planet after having run out of fuel.
-This planet is mostly inhabited, and no one can help.
-At the beginning he/she only has a little stellar panel, which produces some Energy needed to come back home, but is obviously not enough to make his rocket able to travel for millions of light years in the space.
+This planet is mostly uninhabited, and no one can help him/her.
+At the beginning he/she only has a little stellar panel, which produces some Energy needed to come back home, but this is obviously not enough to make his rocket able to travel for millions of light years in the space.
 More and more energy is needed in order to do so!
 In the shop, the player can also buy generators with higher production rate to make the way to home faster!
 The endless goal is to reach as more energy as the player can.
 Depending on how the player will buy generators, his production will be different, being more or less efficient!